toggins/Klawiatura/README.md

 ------------

-**This project is licensed under [Unlicense](https://github.com/toggins/Klawiatura/blob/master/UNLICENSE).**
+## Footnote

+**This project's code is public-domain under the terms of [the Unlicense](https://unlicense.org).
+Refer to [the copy provided](/UNLICENSE) in this repository for more info.**

 All of the assets belong to Nintendo.
-This is a free, open-source project and is not created for any sort of profit.
-We do not condone any commercial use of this project.
+This is a free, open-source project not created for any sort of profit.
+We do not condone any commercial use of this project. ~~Don't go buying Klawiatura NFTs anywhere please.~~

 Module music provided by [modarchive.org](https://modarchive.org).